The Truth Commission

 The Truth Commission was a professional wrestling stable in the World Wrestling Federation (WWF) and the United States Wrestling Association (USWA).
-Their label "Truth Commission" was a take on the South African Truth and Reconciliation Commission.
+Their gimmick was that they were a white separatist group from South Africa, and their label "Truth Commission" was a take on the South African Truth and Reconciliation Commission.

 History

-The Truth Commission debuted in the USWA in 1996, where Recon and Kurrgan (then known as The Interrogator) captured the USWA Tag Team Championship and Tank briefly captured the USWA Unified World Heavyweight Championship.
+The Truth Commission debuted in the USWA in 1997, where Recon and Kurrgan (then known as The Interrogator) captured the USWA Tag Team Championship and Tank briefly captured the USWA Unified World Heavyweight Championship.
 Their manager, the Commandant, was an actor who had met Bret Hart while Hart was filming in South Africa.
-Hart recommended him to the WWF as a manager for the Truth Commission. it was rumored in 1997 that Truth Commission would be the bodyguards and hired guns of The Hart Foundation.
+Hart recommended him to the WWF as a manager for the Truth Commission.
+It was rumored in 1997 that Truth Commission would be the bodyguards and hired guns of The Hart Foundation.
 During a 1997 WWE tour of South Africa, The Commandant, stated during a promo that he was going to unleash his Commandos and Militia upon WWF by bringing glory to the South African nation.